 The fifth grid position at Spa has suffered more DNFs than any other.
-There have been a total of 26 DNFs from fifth on the grid, plus a disqualification for Mika Hakkinen following a fuel irregularity in 1997, costing him a podium finish.
+There have been a total of 27 DNFs from fifth on the grid – the most recent of which was for Oscar Piastri on the first lap in 2023 – plus a disqualification for Mika Hakkinen following a fuel irregularity in 1997, costing him a podium finish.

 The recent history of this grid slot is very inconsistent.
 While Romain Grosjean, Alex Albon.
-Sebastian Vettel and George Russell have secured top seven results in the last five seasons, before that the grid slot saw four DNFs in six seasons, interspersed by two top three finishes for Daniel Ricciardo, including a win in 2014.
-Max Verstappen was out on the first lap having started here in 2019.
+Sebastian Vettel and George Russell have secured top seven results in the last six seasons, before that the grid slot saw four DNFs in six seasons, interspersed by two top three finishes for Daniel Ricciardo, including a win in 2014.

 In the 11 races at the track between 1968 and 1992, Nigel Mansell in 1986 was the only driver not to record a DNF having started here – and he won the race!

-Sixth on the grid has supplied five wins at Spa Francorchamps – more than either of the grid slots immediately ahead of it, and more than any behind it.
+Max Verstappen won the 2023 Belgian Grand Prix from sixth on the grid.
+Sixth on the grid has supplied six wins in total at Spa Francorchamps – more than either of the grid slots immediately ahead of it, and more than any behind it.

-The most recent victory for a driver starting sixth was for Kimi Raikkonen in 2009.
-Since then, the position has had two podium finishes, both third places, for Valtteri Bottas in 2014 and Daniel Ricciardo in 2017.
+Verstappen’s victory was the first for a driver starting sixth at Spa since Kimi Raikkonen in 2009.
+In the interim, the position had two podium finishes, both third places, for Valtteri Bottas in 2014 and Daniel Ricciardo in 2017.

 In 2020, Sergio Perez became the first driver to score from eighth on the grid at the Belgian Grand Prix since 2016.
-In 2021, Esteban Ocon finished eighth, recording the grid slot’s best result since 2014.
+In 2023, George Russell finished sixth, recording the grid slot’s best result since 2014.

 Following a pre-race electronics issue for Pierre Gasly in 2022, the eighth grid slot was left empty for the first time in Spa’s tenure on the F1 calendar.